LokendraBhat/eGovernanceSystem/README.md

 # eGovernanceProject
 SENIOR ALLOWANCE ONLINE

-# Special thanks to my friends for their contribution and help: Bhabuk Ghimire and Dipesh Gyawali
+# Special thanks to my friends for their contribution: Bhabuk Ghimire and Dipesh Gyawali

 # Features: